-With our multi-sectoral approach comprising activities in livelihood and income generation, WASH and disaster risk reduction, it is necessary that we work in close cooperation with partner organisations on both sides of the border to strenghten the resilience of vulnerable communities in the event of future flooding, thereby contributing to poverty reduction in these communities.
+With our multi-sectoral approach comprising activities in livelihood and income generation, WASH and disaster risk reduction, it is necessary that we work in close cooperation with partner organisations on both sides of the border to strengthen the resilience of vulnerable communities in the event of future flooding, thereby contributing to poverty reduction in these communities.
 Additionally, our cross-border approach focuses on developing similar solutions for the culturally intertwined societies in our project regions in India and Nepal.
 The project target groups include 5 village development committees in Nepal composed of 3,000 households and 3 Gram Panchayats encompassing 5,000 households in India.

-- Training of small scale farmers on good and alternative farming practices
+- Training of small-scale farmers on good and alternative farming practices

 - Preparatory courses for young people

 - Professional certificate courses for members of the community in masonry, painting, repair of mobile phones, and processing of agricultural products